Frequently Asked Questions

 Animal Control does not remove deceased wildlife.
-Whether it is a stray dog, a feral cat, a skunk, a raccoon or another wild animal, Wayne Animal Control suggests that you place the dead animal in a plastic garbage bag and put it out for the regular solid waste pick up.
+Whether it is a raccoon, a squirrel or another wild animal, Wayne Animal Control suggests that you place the dead animal in a plastic garbage bag and put it out for the regular solid waste pick up.
 If this is not possible, phone Wayne Animal Control, and they will remove the dead animal from your property.

 Who do I call to have a deer carcass removed from my property?

 Neither Wayne Animal Control nor the Borough of Woodland Park remove a deer carcass from private property.

 To have a deer carcass taken away —

 you can contact one of the following private services, or any other you would prefer: